oblinger/HookAnchorApp/AT/@Eli Oblinger/ELI.md

 - [ ] TOP 20 Crazy Powerful AND Dangerous MACHINES That Are On Another Level    https://youtu.be/FIispTI2WGI
 - [ ] Railroad Bridge Bounces Up & Down While Train Flies Over It!
 Horn Salut...   https://youtu.be/4VlGxMBB_8M
 - [ ] 8 Of The WORLD'S COOLEST Machines Ever Made    https://youtu.be/nsF-leZImyI

+STEPS:  Email these to self.  on phone click on apple mail, then click on each video...
+		while video is playing, click the screen to see the share button, then look for youtube kids in menu (at bottom)